usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 	tells the canvas how to respond when the mouse moves, if a mouse callback function is installed.
 The values of `ma` are

 	* `MOTION_NEVER`: don't call the callback when the mouse moves.
 	* `MOTION_ALWAYS`: call the callback whenever the mouse moves.
 	* `MOTION_MOUSEDOWN`: call the callback when the mouse moves only if a mouse button is pressed.

+	In C++, these values are members of the `MotionAllowed` enum.
+In Python, they're constants defined in the OOFCanvas namespace.
+The default value is `MOTION_NEVER`.

 * `void GUICanvasBase::setRubberBand(RubberBand*)`

-	tells the canvas to install a `RubberBand` object for displaying mouse motions.
-This does not actually start the rubberband.
+	tells the canvas to start using the `RubberBand` object for displaying mouse motions.
 See `RubberBand` for details.

 * `void GUICanvasBase::removeRubberBand()`